cheredia19/women-at-summer-olympic-games/README.md

 I will add a data table from my data.csv file below:
 <FlatUiTable
   data={{
-    url: 'data.csv'
+    url: 'women_olympic_games.csv'
   }}
  />

  Looks kinda cool.
-What about a linechart?
-Let's see what this would look like:
+What about a Plotly Bar Chart at this would look like:

  <PlotlyBarChart
   data={{
-    url: 'data.csv'
+    url: 'women_olympic_games.csv'
   }}
   title=""
-  xAxis="games"
+  xAxis="Games"
-  yAxis="women"
+  yAxis="Total of women"
 />